-The next instalment, A Rolling Stone, is coming out in October 2020.
+The next instalment, A Rolling Stone, is out now.
 It is all about choosing an unfamiliar path, which led Geordie to discover and confront previously unknown truths.
 It is also a story of people met, insights gained and what life is really like on a bike without a home: a rolling stone.
 We caught up with Geordie to talk about his experiences and all things cycling round the planet.

 How did you decide which route to take around the world?
 Did you plan it all out beforehand?

 Having spoken to many other long-distance cyclists, I probably did less planning than most.
 I had a few overarching objectives: Istanbul, Singapore, Sydney and Auckland, but I was pretty flexible in my route to get there.
 In fact, the most important decisions were when my plans changed and I chose routes that instinctively appealed rather than sticking to a plan I made sat at home months before.